jacksnow00/earth2-docs/docs/ssh.rst

 ---------------
 Follow only the “Network Time Protocol” instructions on the Post-Installation Setup page.
 Skip the special cases instructions.

-QUICK TIP:You need config ROUTER NAT PORT to open ssh to your PC from internet.
+QUICK TIP: You need to configure your router to forward port 22 to your computer, and open ports from 9000 - 65000 on your computer.
 To avoid problems moving forward, disable security options such as firewalls and anything that does port blocking .

 2. Set Up Networking (TurtleBot and Workstation)
 -------------